CISA-DT

-CISA-DT (channel 7) is a television station in Lethbridge, Alberta, Canada, owned and operated by the Global Television Network, a division of Corus Entertainment.
+CISA-DT (channel 7, cable channel 2) is a television station in Lethbridge, Alberta, Canada, owned and operated by the Global Television Network, a division of Corus Entertainment.
 The station maintains studios inside the Royal Bank building at the corner of 7 Street South and 4 Avenue South in downtown Lethbridge, and its transmitter is located near Highway 25 and Range Road 221, just outside the city.

 The station carries the full Global network schedule, and its programming is similar to sister stations CICT-DT in Calgary and CITV-DT in Edmonton.
 It is the smallest station in the Global network (formerly second to the defunct Shaw-owned affiliate CJBN-TV in Kenora, Ontario) and is the only standalone commercial station in Southern Alberta.